-For configuration with LANconfig you will find the settings for the WLAN card under the configuration area 'Management' on the 'Wireless LAN' tab.
+Configuration with LANconfig you will find the settings for the WLAN card under the configuration area 'Interwith LANconfig 'Source' on the 'Wireless LAN' tab.
 Open the list of physical WLAN interfaces by clicking on the button Physical WLAN settings.

 WLAN card operation